Immunologic adjuvant: Toll-like receptors

 The ability of the immune system to recognize molecules that are broadly shared by pathogens is, in part, due to the presence of immune receptors called toll-like receptors (TLRs) that are expressed on the membranes of leukocytes including dendritic cells, macrophages, natural killer cells, cells of the adaptive immunity (T and B lymphocytes) and non-immune cells (epithelial and endothelial cells, and fibroblasts).

 The binding of ligands – either in the form of adjuvant used in vaccinations or in the form of invasive moieties during times of natural infection – to TLRs mark the key molecular events that ultimately lead to innate immune responses and the development of antigen-specific acquired immunity.

 As of 2016, several TLR ligands were in clinical development or being tested in animal models as potential adjuvants.

 Medical complications

 Humans

-Aluminium salts used in many human vaccines are regarded as safe by Food and Drug Administration.
-Although there are studies suggesting the role of aluminium, especially injected highly bioavailable antigen-aluminium complexes in Alzheimer's disease development, most researchers do not support a causal connection with aluminium.
 Adjuvants may make vaccines too reactogenic, which often leads to fever.
 This is often an expected outcome upon vaccination and is usually controlled by oral paracetamol if necessary.
+Some more severe adverse effects that may exist are:

+Aluminium salts used in many human vaccines are regarded as safe by Food and Drug Administration.
+Aluminum has been suspected to play a role in the development of Alzheimer's disease (AD) ever since 1910 (the modern hypothesis dates to 1965); if there is a link between Al and AD, some concern about intentionally injecting aluminum would be reasonable.
+However, this "aluminum hypothesis" is not accepted by mainstream AD researchers: the evidence for aluminum having such an effect is scarce and weak compared to the evidence against such an idea.
+This theory is treated with great disinterest in the mainstream as there's no point in testing something that has failed almost every test.
+The aluminum hypothesis is one of the medical theories that has wider public acceptance than among professions.

+About one in 100,000 French people who receive aluminum adjuvants are diagnosed with macrophagic myofasciitis (MMF).
+When treated as a medical condition, MMF has symptoms such as muscle pain and fever.
+Many people who have these symptoms have the "MMF lesion", where an aluminum deposit seems to be causing a perpetual cycle of macrophages ingesting Al and dying from it, though it remains debated whether the two things have a link.
+It can be treated by a surgery that removes the deposit.